Design-Computing/Design-Computing.github.io/md/week2.md

     return the_answer
 ```

+This is a good time to practice _reading_ the code.
+Read the code and try to decide what it'll do then you run it, or in programmer-speak, _call the function_.

+- Question: What would we get if we called the function as `add_1(4)`?
+- Question: What would we get if we called the function as `add_1(4)`?
+- Trick question: What would we get if we called the function as `add_1("do ")`?

 ### Name

-Like you have a name, that you've just added to your `aboutMe.yml` file, this function has a name too; it's `add_1`.
+Like you have a name&mdash;that you've just added to your `aboutMe.yml` file&mdash;this function has a name too; it's `add_1`.
 You need to know a function's name to be able to _call_ it.

 ### Argument or Arguments